section-engineering-education/engineering-education/articles/multicollinearity/index.md

 **More data.** Statistically, a regression model with more data is likely to suffer less variance due to a larger sample size.
 This reduces the impact of multicollinearity.

-**Partial least squares regression (PLS) or principal component analysis (PCA).** A takeaway from this paper on [partial least squares regression](http://www.ijastnet.com/journals/Vol_4_No_1_January_2014/17.pdf) for multicollinearity is that PLS can lessen variables to a smaller grouping with no correlation between them.
+**Use of techniques such as partial least squares regression (PLS) and principal component analysis (PCA).** A takeaway from this paper on [partial least squares regression](http://www.ijastnet.com/journals/Vol_4_No_1_January_2014/17.pdf) for multicollinearity is that PLS can lessen variables to a smaller grouping with no correlation between them.
 PLS, like PCA, is a dimensionality reduction technique.
 PCA reduces the dimension of data through the decomposition of data into independent factors.
 Resultantly, new variables with no correlation between them are created.
 This [article](https://towardsdatascience.com/how-to-remove-multicollinearity-in-dataset-using-pca-4b4561c28d0b) explains how PCA handles multicollinearity.

 **Centering the variables.** Centering is defined as subtracting a constant from the value of every variable.
 It redefines the zero point for a given predictor to become the value we subtracted.
 Here’s how we can center the variables.
 We can first calculate the mean of every single independent variable.
 The next step would replace each variable value with the difference between the values and the mean.
-This reduces the impact of multicollinearity.
+The result of this is that the interpretation of the regression coefficients remains unchanged while reducing the impact of multicollinearity by making the correlation between variables much more manageable.
+This [post](https://statisticsbyjim.com/regression/multicollinearity-in-regression-analysis/) contains an example of how centered variables lead to reduced multicollinearity.

 ### Wrapping Up